meanbee/magecert/databases.md

 A transaction is then begun so that any changes can be rolled back in the event that something goes wrong during the saving we process.

-Firstly a check for uniquess is performed.
-This queries the database to check whether each of the fields marked as nique are actually unique.
+Firstly a check for uniqueness is performed.
+This queries the database to check whether each of the fields marked as unique are actually unique.
 If a duplicate key is found, then it is bubbled up using an exception.

 The data then needs to be prepared for insertion or update.
 This is performed in the `prepareDataForSave()` method.
 This calls `DESCRIBE` on the table to identify the column types and sanitise the input accordingly.
 This description is, of course, cached.
 This is the reason that cache needs to be cleared if schema changes are made.

 The next problem is identifying whether an `INSERT` or an `UPDATE` statement is required.
-This is usefull performed by checking for the existance of the primary key by called `$model->getId() == null`, and here is no exception.  f there is no ID set, then it is auto-incremented in the database and needs to be fetched from there.
-After perforing the `INSERT`, `getLastInsertId()` is called on the write adapter to add it to the model.
+This is useful performed by checking for the existence of the primary key by called `$model->getId() == null`, and here is no exception.  f there is no ID set, then it is auto-incremented in the database and needs to be fetched from there.
+After performing the `INSERT`, `getLastInsertId()` is called on the write adapter to add it to the model.

-If there was an ID specified on yhe model when save was called, it's either because an update to a model is being saved or because the ID of the model is not controlled by the database with an auto-increment.
+If there was an ID specified on the model when save was called, it's either because an update to a model is being saved or because the ID of the model is not controlled by the database with an auto-increment.
 If the flag `_isPkAutoIncrement` is set then an `UPDATE` can be used.
 Otherwise the database needs to be checked for an existing record with this key.
 An `UPDATE` occurs if there is, otherwise an `INSERT` is used.

 The `_isPkAutoIncrement` flag is set to `true` as a default and can be overwritten by a subclass.